-- .2 Nothing in clause 73 affects or negates the Principal's common law rights to terminate or for damages. - .3 In the case of Contractor's Default, the Principal must first give the Contractor notice that it has 7 days after receipt of that notice to remedy the Contractor's Default.

-Where the Contractor's Default is caused by the Contractor's Insolvency or also constitutes the Contractor's Insolvency, clause 73.5 applies.

-- .4 If the Contractor fails to: - .1 give the Principal a notice containing clear evidence that it has remedied a Contractor's Default; or - .2 propose steps reasonably acceptable to the Principal to remedy the Contractor's Default, the Principal may give the Contractor a notice:
+- .2 Nothing in clause 73 affects or negates the Principal's common law rights to terminate or for damages. - .3 In the case of Contractor's Default, the Principal must first give the Contractor notice that it has 7 days after receipt of that notice to remedy the Contractor's Default. - .4 If the Contractor fails to: - .1 give the Principal a notice containing clear evidence that it has remedied a Contractor's Default; or - .2 propose steps reasonably acceptable to the Principal to remedy the Contractor's Default, the Principal may give the Contractor a notice: